dschuurman/archie-pi/README.md

 This project includes a script to setup the ARCHIE Pi on a fresh image of Raspberry Pi OS Lite and another script to install selected open education resources.

-One of concerns of the developers of this project is *robustness*.
+The developers of this project were concerned about *robustness*.
 This is crucial since the ARCHIE Pi is intended to be deployed in remote locations without ready access to replacement parts or IT support.
-Of particular concern is the reliability of the microSD card under conditions in which power may be lost.
+Of particular concern is the reliability of the microSD card under conditions in which power may be suddenly lost.
 Sudden power loss *can* lead to SD card corruption if it occurs during a write operation on the microSD card.
 To address this, various adjustments are made to the system configuration to mount the microSD card in *read-only* mode, eliminating the possibility of any microSD card writes.